Gresham Castle: Description

 The castle is situated in a green field site close to the village.
 It is rectangular in shape with a bulbous protrusion at the north-west corner.
 A moat surrounding the site is 12–15 feet (3.7–4.6 m) wide and still contains water which can restrict access to the site.
-The waters of the moat were once supplied from Gur Beck, however this has been re-directed and runs approximately 160 ft adjacent to the remains of the castle.
+The waters of the moat were once supplied from Gur Beck, however this has been re-directed and runs approximately 160 ft from the remains of the castle.
 The central platform is approximately 2844 sqyd in area, with round towers 35 ft in diameter.
 It is very overgrown with trees, bushes and brambles, making an overview of the castle very difficult.
 The tower that stood at the south-east angle is forward of the platform line.
 The revetments of the two corner towers on the west elevation can be seen, of which one is much larger than the other.
 Between them part of the curtain wall still stands to about six feet.
 The footprint of the site indicates that there were towers on the east side as well, with the one at the north west angle being the size of a keep.
 Large timbers, presumed to be what remained of a drawbridge, an entrance to a passage, and the keel of a boat were discovered when the surrounding moat was cleaned out in 1846.